CleverCloud/doc.clever-cloud.com/commons/admin-console/ssh-keys.md

 1. If you don't have it, download [Git for Windows](https://git-for-windows.github.io/) and install it.
 2. Run **Git Bash** (from the *Start Menu* or from the *Explorer* with the contextual menu (right click)).
 3. Run `$ cd ~/.ssh/` in your Terminal.
-4. If the folder exist, run `$ ls` and check if a pair of key exist : *id_ras* and *id_rsa.pub*.
+4. If the folder exists, run `$ ls` and check if a pair of key exists : *id_rsa* and *id_rsa.pub*.
-   If you can found them, you do not need to generate a new one, simply go to the following "Add you key on Clever Cloud" part!
+   If you can find them, you do not need to generate a new one, simply go to the following "Add you key on Clever Cloud" part!

 ## Create your SSH key